 Dozens of wildfires burn across California amid blistering heat wave

-Thousands of people were under orders to evacuate broad areas of Northern California Wednesday as some 30 wildfires blazed across the state amid a blistering heat wave now in its second week.
-The state is under a state of emergency.
+Thousands of people were under orders to evacuate in regions surrounding the San Francisco Bay Area Wednesday as nearly 40 wildfires blazed across the state amid a blistering heat wave now.
+Smoke blanketed the city of San Francisco, and California is under a state of emergency.

 "Throughout the state of California right now, we are stretched thin for crews" because of the fires, said Will Powers, a state fire spokesman.
 "Air resources have been stretched thin throughout the whole state."